 Meat-free chuck wagon stew

-This vegan chuck wagon stew is prepared with plant-based mince or crumbles, celery, carrots, onions, garlic, frozen green peas, black-eyed beans [also known as black-eyed peas], chilli powder, dried sage, bay leaf, soy sauce, canned tomatoes, vegetable broth, a little flour to thicken the gravy, and tomato ketchup.
+This vegan chuck wagon stew is prepared with vegan mince or crumbles, celery, carrots, onions, garlic, frozen green peas, black-eyed beans [also known as black-eyed peas], chilli powder, dried sage, bay leaf, soy sauce, canned tomatoes, vegetable broth, a little flour to thicken the gravy, and tomato ketchup.

 This vegetable stew is so easy to prepare and packed with everyday pantry and fresh ingredients so its a relatively budget-friendly meal that can be tailored to your requirements.